apache/cloudstack-documentation/source/adminguide/hosts.rst

 Only Instances deployed after the change are affected by the new setting.
-If you want Instances deployed before the change to adopt the new over-provisioning factor, you must stop and restart the instances.
+If you want Instances deployed before the change to adopt the new over-provisioning factor, you must stop and restart the Instances.
 When this is done, CloudStack recalculates or scales the used and reserved capacities based on the new over-provisioning factors, to ensure that CloudStack is correctly tracking the amount of free capacity.